PlatnumMan/NoBlackBox/README.md

 License
 -------

-This project is licensed under the MIT License - see the [LICENSE]([GitHub Enterprise | Information Systems & Technology (mit.edu)](https://ist.mit.edu/github-enterprise)) file for details.
+This project is licensed under the MIT License And Owned By Fiston - see the ([GitHub Enterprise | Information Systems & Technology (mit.edu)](https://ist.mit.edu/github-enterprise)) file for details.